Mutations: SNCA A30P, SNCA A53T

 The tyrosine hydroxylase (TH) promoter drives transgene expression in this model, directing expression to dopaminergic neurons.
 Human α-synuclein was detected in TH-positive cells in substantia nigra, ventral tegmental area, and the locus coeruleus.
 Human α-synuclein protein was also found in terminal projections in the striatum, nucleus accumbens, olfactory tubule, and cerebral cortex.
 The amount of transgenic protein in hemizygous mice is approximately half of endogenous mouse protein.

-Overt loss of dopaminergic neurons has not been reported in this model, however, these mice do develop morphological abnormalities within the dopaminergic system.
-For example, axons in the median forebrain bundle appear dilated and have a punctate, “beaded” appearance compared to axons in non-Tg littermates.
+These transgenic mice progressively lose dopaminergic neurons in the substantia nigra pars compacta (19 percent by 8.5 months and 55 percent by 19 months) (Thiruchelvam et al., 2004), and develop morphological abnormalities within the dopaminergic system (Richfield et al., 2002).
+For example, axons in the median forebrain bundle appear dilated and have a punctate, “beaded” appearance compared to axons in non-transgenic littermates.

 Mutant human α-synuclein was detected in dopaminergic neurons, both cytoplasmic and nuclear.
 Lewy body-like inclusions are not observed in this model, at least by four months of age.

 Behaviorally, HM2 mice showed several motor abnormalities.
-As young adults (two to three months), they were more active than non-Tg littermates as measured by spontaneous locomotor activity.
-However, by middle age (seven to nine months), they were significantly less active than non-Tg, and this difference was even greater at old age (13-23 months).
+As young adults (two to three months), they were more active than non-transgenic littermates as measured by spontaneous locomotor activity.
+However, by middle age (seven to nine months), they were significantly less active, and this difference was even greater in old age (13–23 months).
 In addition, old HM2 mice took significantly more time to right themselves from an inverted screen, indicating an age-dependent decrease in motor coordination.
+However, no deficiencies in Rotarod performance, grip strength, or open-field movements were detected at six months of age (Yan et al., 2017).

 This model expresses a transgene encoding human α-synuclein with two mutations (A30P and A53T) driven by 9kb rat tyrosine hydroxylase (TH) promoter.